 Wildfires currently raging throughout the Amazon forest, which purportedly started in Brazil and Bolivia, were said to be human-lit.
-Although drawing the much needed global attention, the results of the ongoing Amazon fire has raised concerns that the Amazon’s entire ecosystem could collapse.
+Although drawing much-needed global attention, the results of the ongoing Amazon fire has raised concerns that the Amazon’s entire ecosystem could collapse.

 Researchers and environmental organizations have reported that this year, nearly 73,000 fires have been uncovered in numerous states across Brazil, marking an 83% increase from the highest number of forest fires recorded since 2013.